 Debbie Richard is a native of West Virginia.
 Born in Parkersburg, she spent her early childhood in the rural community

 Debbie is listed in the Directory of Poets & Writers as both a poet and creative nonfiction writer.
-She is the recipient of an Honorable Mention in the 2010 Joyful!
-Poetry Contest, and her poems have appeared in The Shine Journal, WestWard Quarterly, The Storyteller, Halcyon, Torrid Literature Journal, and others.
-A chapbook of poetry entitled “Resiliency,” was published in 2012 by Finishing Line Press.
-“Hills of Home,” a memoir about growing up in Appalachia, in the hills of West Virginia, was released in 2014 by eLectio Publishing.
-Debbie is a member of West Virginia Writers, Inc. and South Carolina Writers Workshop (SCWW).
+Her poems have appeared in various journals and magazines including Torrid Literature Journal, Adelaide Literary Magazine, Scarlet Leaf Review, WestWard Quarterly, Halcyon Days, and others.
+"Hills of Home," a memoir about growing up in Appalachia, was released in 2014 by eLectio Publishing.
+"PIVOT," an illustrated book of poetry, was published in January 2019 by Adelaide Books of New York.
+"CROSSWINDS," her latest volume of poetry was published in November 2021 by Finishing Line Press.
+Debbie is a member of South Carolina Writers Association.